The Greatest Things To Do in Mexico City

 Palacio de Bellas Artes & Alameda Central

 After strolling up Madero Street, you’ll be rewarded with the beautiful Bellas Artes building.
 In this palatial theatre, you can watch operas, ballets and traditional folklore dancing.
 For great views of this impressive building, head over to the Sears building across the street and enjoy a coffee on the 7th floor cafe.
-It’s outdoor patio is a great stop to capture that quality photo.
-Bellas Artes is also right next to a relaxing park called Alameda Central where you’ll be able to relax on a park bench and enjoy the city.
+It’s outdoor patio is a great spot to capture that quality photo.
+Bellas Artes is also right next to a large park called Alameda Central where you’ll be able to relax on a park bench and enjoy the city.

-Post Office Palace
+The Post Office Palace

 Have you ever seen a more exquisite post office?
 The ‘Palacio de Correo’ is located just around the corner from Bellas Artes and is free for those that want to wander and admire the beautiful details.

 Also in the historic centre is one of Mexico City’s tallest buildings: the Latinoamericana tower.
 You’ll find an impressive observation deck but also a museum and a small shop.
-The restaurant on the 41st floor also has great views and weekend buffet brunch but is a bit pricey for us budget travellers.
+The restaurant on the 41st floor also has great views and weekend buffet brunch but is a bit pricey for the budget travellers.